ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 In order to protect from replay of published topic data, every Subscriber maintains a Replay Window for each different Publisher in the same group.
 It is RECOMMENDED that the Replay Window has a default size of 32.

-Upon receiving a topic data published by a given Publisher P, the Subscriber retrieves the Sender ID of P conveyed as 'kid' in the 'Countersignature version 2' parameter of the COSE_Encrypt0 object (see {{oscon}}), and determines the Replay Window W_P associated with P.
+Upon receiving a topic data published by a given Publisher P, the Subscriber retrieves the Sender ID of P conveyed as 'kid' in the 'Countersignature version 2' parameter of the COSE_Encrypt0 object (see {{oscon}}) and determines the Replay Window W_P associated with P.

 The Subscriber MUST verify that, according to W_P, the Sender Sequence Number SN_P specified by the 'Partial IV' parameter of the COSE_Encrypt0 object has not been received before from P.

 If the verification above fails, the Subscriber MUST stop processing the COSE_Encrypt0 object conveying the topic data.
 If the value of SN_P is strictly smaller than the currently smallest value in W_P, then the Subscriber MUST stop processing the COSE_Encrypt0 object.

-If the verification above succeeds, the Subscriber proceeds with processing the COSE_Encrypt0 object, by verifying the countersignature from P using P's public key as well as by decrypting the COSE_Encrypt0 object using the group key.
+If the verification above succeeds, the Subscriber proceeds with processing the COSE_Encrypt0 object, by verifying the countersignature from P using P's public key as well as by decrypting and verifying the COSE_Encrypt0 object using the group key.
 If both operations succeed, the Subscriber updates W_P as follows:

 * If SN_P is strictly greater than the currently largest value in W_P, then W_P is updated in order to set SN_P as its largest value.